Avoid these common mistakes in hypertrophy diets

 Error 3?
 Fear

-When you are on a high calorie diet, it is normal for you to gain some fat.
+When you follow a high calorie diet, it is normal for you to gain some fat.

 If you are afraid of gaining fat during this process, most likely you will end up not consuming enough calories for hypertrophy.